slackboxster/slackboxster.github.io/gencyber2017/lesson.md

 ### tomcat (port 8080)

+> Note: if you are having trouble restarting tomcat, you will need to reinstall java-common: `apt-get install java-common`
+> * install the Java 7 runtime environment: `apt-get install openjdk-7-jre`
+> * reconfigure tomcat to use the newly installed java:
+>     * edit this config file: `nano /etc/default/tomcat7`
+>     * change this line `#JAVA_HOME=/usr/lib/jvm/openjdk-6-jdk` to this `JAVA_HOME=/usr/lib/jvm/java-7-openjdk-amd64`

 1. figure out where tomcat is running: `echo $CATALINA_HOME`
     * gives us: `/opt/tomcat7`
     * so go into that directory: `cd /opt/tomcat7`